 It is difficult for hospitality businesses to see an end to this damaging time and with the constant re-introduction of new regulations, staff are leaving too.
 It’s time for hotels to start transforming their operations with the help of AI.
 From the moment the guest arrives until their first meal, hotels can now implement technology that will allow their customers to stay in their premise with minimal physical interaction with staff.

 Through the power of advancements such as Mews employees can check in, checkout, and interact with staff entirely through their online platform with 0 staff contact.
 However, high-end hospitality businesses pride themselves off their excellent standard of customer service and depend on physical interaction.
-Mews has created this platform so that hotels can pick and choose what areas of the guests’ hotel experience they would like staff free or not.
+Mews has created this platform so hotels can choose what areas of the guests’ hotel experience they would like staff free or not.

 This can possibly be the way forward for many hotels in the future due to the current state of hospitality and the challenges it is causing.